src-run/vermicious-console-io-library/README.md

 [vermicious group](https://src.run/vermicious-console-io-library/group), which is a collection of packages with a focus on "core reflection base classes" and related functionality.

-You are welcome to research some ([useless details](https://src.run/vermicious-console-io-library/group_explanation)) about this specific group.
+You are welcome to research some [useless details](https://src.run/vermicious-console-io-library/group_explanation) about this specific group, for those that are bored or with too much time on their hands.

 ### JTT